Skip to content

 2. For items that contain multiple parts, borrowers may be charged for missing pieces of sets or entire sets if the library is unable to replace the missing piece by itself.

-3. If an item has been lost and paid for, and is then found and returned to the library within one month of payment, the library will refund the charge via Town check minus a $10 processing fee.
+3. If an item has been lost and paid for and is then found and returned to the library within one month of payment, the library will refund the charge via Town check minus a $10 processing fee.
 Patrons may be refunded with cash at the Circulation Desk if less than a week as passed.
 In order to receive a refund, the patron must present a receipt showing payment for the item.

 3. Only users with proper identification may correct their library account information through the library.

 5. The library may be required to provide a user’s personal information to a local, state, or federal governmental entity pursuant to compulsory legal process.
-While Acton Memorial Library will make every effort to respect the privacy of its users, if under a legal requirement to turn over data, such as a court order, subpoena, or search warrant, it will comply with the law.
+While the Library will make every effort to respect the privacy of its users, if under a legal requirement to turn over data, such as a court order, subpoena, or search warrant, it will comply with the law.

 8. MLN provides essential information to trusted partners who work on behalf of or with Minuteman; however, these companies do not have any independent right to share this information.
 These companies must demonstrate that they agree that end user data will not be retained or sold or otherwise distributed or disclosed.

 Minuteman Library Network works with a variety of partners to provide Electronic Content (eContent) to our users.
 Before checking out any of Minuteman’s eContent, users should read the privacy policy of the company that is providing the service in question.
 For example, users who check out eBooks from Minuteman’s website for use on their Kindle (or via a Kindle app) will receive those eBooks via Amazon.
 Amazon’s privacy policy describes the kind of information that is collected and stored in connection with such transactions, and we encourage our users to familiarize themselves with that policy before engaging in such transactions.
-In reading Amazon’s privacy policy, users will learn, for example, that Amazon retains (on a long term basis) information about the eBook a user borrows as well as any notes or highlights added to the text by the user.
+In reading Amazon’s privacy policy, users will learn, for example, that Amazon retains (on a long-term basis) information about the eBook a user borrows as well as any notes or highlights added to the text by the user.

-Approved by the Board of Trustees of Acton Memorial Library this 24th day of March 2022.
+Approved by the Board of Trustees of Acton Memorial Library this 26th day of September 2024.